frcdesign/FRCDesign.org/docs/learning-course/stage1/introduction.md

 ### Copying and Improving In-Season

-During the season, copying and referencing past designs is completely fine - even encouraged.
-You'll learn a ton by studying how other solved problems and adapting those ideas to your own designs.
+During the season, copying and referencing past designs is encouraged; you'll learn a ton by studying how other solved problems and adapting those ideas to your own designs.
 However, your ability to effectively use those references depends on the skills you build *before* the season starts.

 The next page goes over a review structure to focus on improvement when going through the learning course.